 Given that the Norwegian process industry is powered almost exclusively by renewable hydropower, production of battery cells, precursors and battery raw materials in Norway can help to reduce the total carbon footprint of battery production in Europe.

-Taken together, all of these factors – electrification, circular economy and battery production – make Norway uniquely positioned to become the epicentre of the global, sustainable battery industry.
+Taken together, all of these factors – battery circularity, electrification and battery production – make Norway uniquely positioned to become the epicentre of the global, sustainable battery industry.